 Why is Air Pollution Inside Car More Dangerous Than Outside?

 Pollution inside a car cabin is high as they take in emissions from the surroundings and recirculate them in the car cabin.
 In fact, half the pollutants inside the cars come from vehicles that are immediately ahead.
 Levels of some air pollutants and toxic compounds are almost ten times higher inside the vehicles and the overall air quality is fifteen times worse.
 Air vents and other openings in the car provide an easy way for the pollutants to enter the car cabin.
 According to the Atmospheric Environment, air pollutants are higher at traffic intersections in both urban and suburban areas.
 Some of the findings include:

 - Stopping at red lights increases air pollution exposure

 - Traffic signals have approximately 29 times higher concentration of particulate matter as compared to open roads

-- Passing through intersection accounted for 25 percent of pollution exposure
+- Passing through intersections accounted for 25 percent of pollution exposure

-Air pollution is quite high at intersections as drivers tend to accelerate, decelerate and idle the vehicles.
+Air pollution is quite high at intersections as drivers tend to accelerate, decelerate and idle their vehicles.

 How Does it Affect Children?